ministryofjustice/mkdocs-tech-docs-template/README.md

 This project will not be developed further.
-See [https://github.com/ministryofjustice/mkdocs-tech-docs-template for an alternative](https://github.com/x-govuk/govuk-eleventy-plugin) for an alternative.
+See [govuk-eleventy-plugin](https://github.com/x-govuk/govuk-eleventy-plugin) for an alternative.

 # MkDocs Tech Docs Template